Will Probate Law

-- While the funeral director may notify Social Security Administration of the death, the estate administrator should confirm the notification, as well as notification of any entities paying pension or death benefits.
-This allows probate to proceed.
+- While the funeral director may notify the Social Security Administration of the death, the Estate Administrator should confirm the notification, as well as notification of any entities paying pension or death benefits.
+This allows Probate to proceed.

 - When consulting an attorney, you need not have complete or original documents.
 Bring whatever you have.

 - The kind of Probate Administration necessary to transfer assets to beneficiaries varies based on the value of the Estate, as well as the necessity to appoint an Administrator.